dilek81/Backstage-Dify-Integration/README.md

 # Backstage-Dify-Integration

 This project integrates Backstage with Dify (an AI UI platform) to create a more intuitive and intelligent developer portal.
+There are some issues and you need to have backstage installed will att some stage add it if needed contact me

 ## Prerequisites